uvelichitel/vim-user-menu/README.md

 # Vim User Menu

-Sometimes it doesn't fit right to add another function or command for yet another code snippet spotted on GitHub.
-Drawbacks of such approach include:
+Sometimes it doesn't fit right to add another function or command for yet another code snippet spotted on GitHub or a Wiki.
+Drawbacks of such approach
+include:

 1. It's easy to forget about the snippets saved in such a way.
 2. … or to forget the way that they should be used.